 - Mother Theresa

 hope.
-Confirmed. freedom.
+Happiness. freedom.

-There is no more funding but the first milestone behind us.
+Lacking more funding but the first milestone behind us.

 hope.
-Confirmed. freedom.
+Happiness. freedom.